Chamber of Deputies (Italy): Normal operation

 The Chamber is composed of all members meeting in session at the Montecitorio.
 The assembly also has the right to attend meetings of the Government and its ministers.
-If required, the Government is obligated to attend the session.
+If required, the Government is obliged to attend the session.
 Conversely, the Government has the right to be heard every time it requires.

 The term of office of the House (as well as the Senate) is five years, but can be extended in two cases: